stevana/deterministic-scheduler/README-unprocessed.md

 race conditions from a sequential fake[^1].

 One of the nice things about the approach is that it's a black-box testing technique, i.e. it doesn't require the user to change the software under test.

-One big downside is that because threads will interleave differently when we rerun the tests, there by potentially causing different outcomes.
+On the other hand because threads will interleave differently when we rerun the tests, there by potentially causing different outcomes.
 This in turn creates problems for the shrinking of failing test cases[^2].